-MO MFP Contractors began using a revised uniform transition plan template that officially became part of the contract renewals.
+MO MFP Contractors began using a revised uniform transition plan template called the Transition Plan and Payment Invoice Score (TP) that officially became part of contract renewals.
 This transition plan template is more user friendly e.g. some questions were reassigned to more appropriate areas depending on subject matter, reduced redundancy, and items made more specific to MO MFP which allows for more person-centered planning.
-Contractors have struggled in meeting this requirement and DHSS staff recognized that improvement was needed.
-As a consequence, the timely submission of transition plans for review/approval will be a performance measure beginning in 2016.
-Contractors have also had difficulty in submitting invoices to DHSS and this has affected the ability to track/trend funds paid out monthly and for the department to budget for the upcoming year.
-During this reporting period, the accurate and timely submission of monthly payment invoices will become a performance measure for 2016.
+Contractors will need to send a completed TP to the DSDS MFP Regional Coordinator prior to a move, so it can be reviewed to ensure everything is in place to mitigate risk once a participant moves to the community.
+The TP is to ensure contractors submit them accurately and in a timely manner to help prevent the misallocation of funds for the coming contractual period.
+The timely submission of transition plans for review/approval and the accurate and timely submission of monthly payment invoices are now ongoing performance measures for contractors.